Flegatonte/temporal-gait-analysis/README.md

 PyTorch must be installed separately according to your system configuration.

 Usage
+(You can consult cli.py for all available parameters)

 Create CASIA-B LT splits

 python -m temporal_gait_analysis.cli make-splits \